 Quick answer

-Yes — virtual offices are legal in the UK, as long as they meet specific requirements set by Companies House and HMRC.
+Yes — virtual offices are legal in the UK, provided they meet Companies House and HMRC requirements.

 The key rule is simple:

-Your business must use a real, physical UK street address that can receive official mail and legal documents.
+Your business must use a real, physical UK street address capable of receiving official mail and legal documents.

 What does “legal” actually mean?

-When people ask if a virtual office is legal, they usually mean:
+When founders ask whether a virtual office is legal, they usually mean:

 - Can I use it as my registered office?